apache/skywalking-php/docs/en/configuration/report-log.md

 ### Default Value

-The default value for `skywalking_agent.psr_logging_level` is set to `Off`, which means no logs will be reported to SkyWalking unless specified otherwise.
+The default value for `skywalking_agent.psr_logging_level` is set to `Off`, which means no log will be reported to SkyWalking unless specified otherwise.

 ## How It Works